 The wasn’t bad, but it was slow at times and it was difficult to emotionally invest in a couple that felt like it had a pitiful problem.

 On the plus side, we get a fitting ending for the men of the Inferno Club.
-The conclusion doesn't just feel like the end of Beau's chapter, but a last hurrah for everyone.
+The conclusion doesn’t just feel like the end of Beau’s chapter, but a last hurrah for everyone.
 The heroes and heroines from the previous books all return and we see their futures before the story is over.
-I just wish love story here had been a bit stronger.
+I just wish the love story here had been a bit stronger.

 *ARC Provided by Avon

 My Scandalous Viscountby Gaelen FoleyRelease Date: September 25, 2012Publisher: Avon